flucksite/avram_encrypted/README.md

 Encrypted columns for [Avram](https://github.com/luckyframework/avram) supporting multiple types and automatic key rotation.
-Stores sensitive data encrypted in your database leveraging Lucky's built-in `MessageEncryptor` (AES-256-CBC).
+Stores sensitive data encrypted in the database leveraging Lucky's built-in `MessageEncryptor` (AES-256-CBC).
 Key rotation is supported out of the box, so old data remains readable while new saves use your current encryption key.